g8os/EFBD/docs/g8stor/usage.md

-  copy        Copy a g8os resource delete      Delete a g8os resource help        Help about any command restore     Restore a g8os resource version     Output the version information
+  copy        Copy a g8os resource delete      Delete a g8os resource help        Help about any command list        List g8os resources restore     Restore a g8os resource version     Output the version information

 Flags:
+  -h, --help      help for g8stor
   -v, --verbose   log available information

-Use "g8stor [command] --help" for more information about a command
+Use "g8stor [command] --help" for more information about a command.
 ```

 ## Examples